Cybernetics: Related fields and applications

 Many fields trace their origins in whole or part to work carried out in cybernetics, or were partially absorbed into cybernetics when it was developed.
 These include artificial intelligence, bionics, cognitive science, control theory, complexity science, computer science, information theory and robotics.
+Some aspects of modern artificial intelligence, particularly the social machine, are often described in cybernetic terms.

 Journals and societies

 Academic journals with focuses in cybernetics include: